rerun-io/rerun/docs/content/reference/types/views/graph_view.md

 * `strength`: The strength of the force.
 * `position`: The position where the nodes should be pulled towards.
 ### `force_collision_radius`
-Resolves collisons between the bounding spheres, according to the radius of the nodes.
+Resolves collisions between the bounding spheres, according to the radius of the nodes.

 * `enabled`: Whether the force is enabled.
 * `strength`: The strength of the force.